Hail Damage Roofing Services

 Dented metal components – After the high impact of hailstones, certain metal components of a roof, such as gutters, flashing and downspouts, may be left with dents.

 You should walk around your home and visually inspect your gutters and downspouts.
 If there are dents or anything is sagging, bulging or overflowing, get a ladder and have a look.
 If you prefer to stay safe, call us and we’ll handle it for you.
-It’s important that you handle gutter and downspout problems right away so they don’t cause major issues down the road.
+Property owners should consider addressing gutter and downspout problems promptly to help reduce the likelihood of additional maintenance or repair needs.

 Bald spots – When hailstones hit a roof, they can dislodge and loosen the ceramic granules that protect asphalt shingles.
 This will result in noticeable “bald spots” on the roof.
 The granules will then collect in gutters and downspouts.

-The bottom line is that granular loss can be a huge problem.
+Granular loss may affect shingle performance over time.
 Age is the most common reason that shingle granules come loose from shingles, but there are several other factors that can contribute.
 Even heavy rain and strong winds can break shingle granules loose, and hail can do the same.
-The bigger the hail is, the more likely it is to damage your shingles.
+Larger hailstones may increase the likelihood of shingle damage.
 Even a minor impact, if it hits the right way, can knock granules off your roof.
 Another issue storms can pose is from flying debris or waving tree branches; if branches hit your roof, they can easily scrape shingle granules right off.

 In addition to scraping off shingle granules, the debris that flies around during a storm (even a seemingly minor storm) can cause impact damage on your roof, denting shingles, scratching them and lifting them.
 If you see any debris sitting on your roof, remove it if possible; if not, take some photos that you can share with your roofing inspector.
 Your roof inspector will remove the debris and examine the whole roof for signs of damage it may have caused.

-Fractured shingles – During a storm, hailstones can hit the asphalt shingle mat so hard it results in cracks.
-When water enters these gaps, it will seep into the underlayment and cause severe leaks.
+Fractured shingles – During a storm, hail impacts may result in cracks or other damage to asphalt shingles.
+When water enters these gaps, it may seep into the underlayment and contribute to roof leaks and may contribute to roof leaks.
 If you notice any of these signs, it’s important to contact the hail damage restoration specialists at New View Roofing right away.
-We’ll treat existing damage and take preventative measures to ensure your home is protected before the next storm hits.
+We’ll address identified damage and discuss repair recommendations based on the condition of your roof.

 Debris on your roof – Impact damage is serious; if something hits your roof hard enough, it can knock shingles off.
 At the very least, it can knock your shingle granules loose.
-Those granules help your roof shed water, so if they’re missing, your roof can’t provide your home with the level of protection it did before the storm.
+Those granules are part of the shingle surface and contribute to overall roof performance, so if they’re missing, roof performance may be reduced compared to its pre-storm condition.
 So we’ll check each shingle to make sure there are no bald spots.
 If there’s damage that needs to be repaired, we’ll let you know how quickly it needs to be done and how long the project will take.

 Free Roof Inspection